 When the loan is fixed for its entire term, it remains at the prevailing market rate of interest.
 If interest rates are relatively low, but are on the brink of increase, then it’s better to lock your loan at a fixed rate.

 Depending on the terms of your agreement, your rate of interest on the new loan will stay the same, albeit interest rates climb to higher levels.
 If interest rates are on the decline, then it is better to possess a variable rate loan.

 Average Weighted Prime Lending Rate (AWPLR) is published weekly by the Central Bank of Sri Lanka based on the information provided by licensed commercial banks regarding lending rate offered to their prime customers during that week.
 These loans are granted by licensed commercial banks, usually on a short-term basis.

-- Document required to apply for a housing loan
+- Document required to apply for a mortgage loan in Sri Lanka

 - Details of income.

 - Title Deeds, Extracts (Paththiru) and approved latest Survey Plan (drawn within last 30 years).

 - Nonvesting, Ownership, Street Line and Building Line certificates from local authority.